-Trust us, getting cancer is worse.
+Trust us, cancer is scarier.

-• Colon cancer is the second-leading cancer-causing death in Clermont and Hamilton counties.
+• Colon cancer is the second leading cancer-causing death in Clermont and Hamilton counties.

 • A colonoscopy doesn’t just detect colon cancer.
 It often prevents it because doctors can remove cancer-causing polyps during the procedure.